um-grex/grex-docs/content/english/software/containers.md

 ### Getting and building Singularity images
 ---

 The commands __singularity build__ and/or __singularity pull__ would get pre-built Singularity images from DockerHub, SingularityHub, or SyLabsCloud. “pulling” images does not require elevated permissions (that is, sudo).
 There are several kinds of container repositories from which containers can be pulled.
-These repositories are distinguished by the URI string (library://, docker://, oras://, etc.)
+These repositories are distinguished by the URI string (library://, docker://, oras://, etc.).
+It is also possible to convert a local Podman image (using the oci-archive:// URI ) into a Singularity image.
+Refer to the Podman section of this document below.

 {{< highlight bash >}}
 module load singularity